10th Annual Oktober Gartenfest - "Creating a Texas Country Garden...A Harvest of Ideas"

-Registration for the evening at Festival Hill was limited and has been an early sellout every year.
-This event included opportunities for further visiting of the Festival Hill Herb Gardens, reception at Menke House and dinner under the direction of Gwen Barclay and her staff.
+Registration for the evening at Festival Hill is limited and has been an early sellout every year.
+Included are opportunities for further visiting of the Festival Hill Herb Gardens, reception at Menke House at 6:30 p.m., and dinner at 7:00 p.m. under the direction of Gwen Barclay and her staff.

 Saturday program at Winedale

-Ethne Clarke has written extensively on English and European gardening, and has recently left her home and recently created garden in Austin for a new position as Garden Editor at Traditional Homes magazine in Des Moines, Iowa.
-She returned to Texas to speak on Cottage Gardens, Traditions, Trends and Texas.
+Ethne Clarke has written extensively on English and European gardening, and has recently left her home and three-year-old garden in Austin for a new position as Garden Editor at Traditional Homes magazine in Des Moines, Iowa.
+She will return to Texas to speak on Cottage Gardens, Traditions, Trends and Texas."

 Dr. Jimmy Boudreaux is an Extension Specialist in Commercial Vegetables, Strawberries and Citrus at the LSU Agricultural Center, Baton Rouge, Louisiana.
 He will discuss two separate subjects: "Figs and Citrus for Texas Gardens" and "Vegetables for Texas Gardens."
 His slides will surely whet the appetite of the audience to try out these hard-to-find fruit and vegetable varieties.

 Greg Grant has bred and introduced many horticultural plants to the Texas gardening public.
 He will speak on "Cottage Garden Plants and Preview of the Plant Sale."
 His accompanying slides will give viewers many details of the featured sale plants, especially important when newly introduced or newly rediscovered varieties are being discussed.

 Henry Flowers of the International Festival-Institute at Round Top, and formerly at the Antique Rose Emporium, will lecture on "Desiging the Country Cottage Garden."
 Many of the participants are already aware of Henry's creative abilities with both plant material and the design of garden structures.